Border Leicester

 The Border Leicester is a British breed of sheep.
 It is a polled, long-wool sheep and is considered a dual-purpose breed as it is reared both for meat and for wool.
+It is known for its distinctive upright ears.
 The sheep are large but docile.
 They have been exported to other sheep-producing regions, including Australia and the United States.

 Description

 The live weight of a mature Border Leicester ram is in the range of 140–175 kg and a mature ewe 90–120 kg.
 A yearling ewe is around 64 kg.
 Their white wool tends to be very long and by Merino standards, broad crimped, and in fineness about 32 to 38 microns, and is used for medium- to heavy-weight garments.
 This wool, though, is prized by spinners because of the crimp and lustre.
 The sheep are normally shorn twice a year when the wool has reached a length of around 100 mm.
 Lambs yield an average of 1.8 kg of wool; yearlings may yield 3.2 kg at each shearing.
 The United States, Australian and New Zealand Border Leicesters very rarely sport the extreme of British flocks.
 All strains of Border Leicesters are known for their docility.
 They produce good milk and are good mothers with a lambing percentage of about 150%.

 Border Leicesters are all white with a distinct long body, well-developed chest, well-sprung ribs and a wide, strong back.
 The nose should be black and the ears should be large, upright and alert.
 Feet should also be dark in colour.
 The head and legs should be free of wool and only covered in short white hair making it easier for shearing.
 Sheep of this breed should also have a distinct Roman nose much like the North Country Cheviot.

 There are key strengths associated with the Border Leicester making them an excellent breed for farmers.
 They have excellent maternal characteristics meaning that they make good mothers while producing quality lambs.
 Lambs finish quickly due to their high growth rate and produce high quality, desirable meat.
 The breed is also hardy and easy to keep and manage.